Democratic Republic of Sudan: National Revolutionary Command Council

-After neutralizing this conservative opposition, the RCC concentrated on consolidating its political organization to phase out communist participation in the government.
+After neutralizing this conservative opposition, the NRCC concentrated on consolidating its political organization to phase out communist participation in the government.
 This strategy prompted an internal debate within the SCP.
-The orthodox wing, led by party secretary general Abd al Khaliq Mahjub, demanded a popular front government with communists participating as equal partners.
+The orthodox wing, led by party secretary general Abdel Khaliq Mahjub, demanded a popular front government with communists participating as equal partners.
 The National Communist wing, on the other hand, supported cooperation with the government.

 Soon after the army had crushed the Ansar at Aba Island, Nimeiri moved against the SCP.
-He ordered the deportation of Abd al Khaliq Mahjub.
+He ordered the deportation of Abdel Khaliq Mahjub.
 Then, when the SCP secretary general returned to Sudan illegally after several months abroad, Nimeiri placed him under house arrest.
 In March 1971, Nimeiri indicated that trade unions, a traditional communist stronghold, would be placed under government control.
-The RCC also banned communist affiliated student, women's, and professional organizations.
+The NRCC also banned communist affiliated student, women's, and professional organizations.
 Additionally, Nimeiri announced the planned formation of a national political movement called the Sudan Socialist Union (SSU), which would assume control of all political parties, including the SCP.
 After this speech, the government arrested the SCP's central committee and other leading communists.

 The SCP, however, retained a covert organization that was not damaged in the sweep.
 Before further action could be taken against the party, the SCP launched a coup against Nimeiri.
-The coup occurred on July 19, 1971, when one of the plotters, Major Hisham al Atta, surprised Nimeiri and the RCC meeting in the presidential palace and seized them along with a number of pro-Nimeiri officers.
+The coup occurred on July 19, 1971, when one of the plotters, Major Hashem al Atta, surprised Nimeiri and the NRCC meeting in the presidential palace and seized them along with a number of pro-Nimeiri officers.
 Atta named a seven-member revolutionary council, in which communists ranked prominently, to serve as the national government.
 Three days after the coup, however, loyal army units stormed the palace, rescued Nimeiri, and arrested Atta and his confederates.
 Nimeiri, who blamed the SCP for the coup, ordered the arrest of hundreds of communists and dissident military officers.
 The government subsequently executed some of these individuals and imprisoned many others.

 Having survived the SCP-inspired coup, Nimeiri reaffirmed his commitment to establishing a socialist state.
-A provisional constitution, published in August 1971, described Sudan as a "socialist democracy" and provided for a presidential form of government to replace the RCC.
+A provisional constitution, published in August 1971, described Sudan as a "socialist democracy" and provided for a presidential form of government to replace the NRCC.
 A plebiscite the following month elected Nimeiri to a six-year term as president.